 How to Identify Fallacies in Advertising?

-Media literacy, critical thinking abilities, and a healthy dose of skepticism are all necessary for spotting advertising fallacies.
-However, proficiency is not required.
+Media literacy, critical thinking abilities, and a healthy dose of skepticism are all necessary for spotting a fallacy in advertising examples.
 Here’s how to spot propaganda in commercials:

 Look for Emotional Appeals